kierenAW/conda_environments_for_data_science/README.md

 # Conda Environments for Data Science

-This repository holds conda environment configuration files used for Data Engineering, Data Science (including Machine Learning)
+This repository holds conda environment configuration files used for Data Engineering and Data Science (including Machine Learning).
+The idea is to create standardised environments that can be used across projects allowing a manageable set of conda environments on each computer.

+New environments are created as packages are added, removed or upgraded.
+Once an environment spec is created and published as a yml file we consider environments to be immutable and changes require a new environment to be created.

+The naming convection is <i>E</i> (for Environment) followed by a 3 digit number in sequence following on from the most recent environment eg <i>E041</i> and <i>E042</i>.

 ## Conda Environments